About

 Herrera_thomas_aquinas

 This website is one of the fruits of the TWCF-sponsored project on freedom, globalisation, enterprise and civil society in 21st century Catholic social teaching.
 It is part of a range of initiatives that integrates the mission of St. Mary’s University with societal concerns.
-St. Mary’s research centres such as The Centre for the Study of Modern Slavery, the Centre for Research into the Education of Marginalised Children and Young Adults, the Centre for Bio-Ethics and Emerging Technologies and the Benedict XVI Centre as well as our Art of Dying Well project are other aspects of our work to promote a wider public understanding of cutting-edge research.
+St. Mary’s research centres such as The Bakhita Centre for Slavery, Safety and Social Justice , the Thea Bowman Centre for Educational Research, the Benedict XVI Centre for Religion, Ethics and Society Benedict XVI Centre as well as The Centre for the Art of Living and Dying Well promote other aspects of the research work of the University in related fields.
 In addition, our collaboration with the Oxford-based Centre for Enterprise, Markets and Ethics helps bridge the gap between academia and the general public.

 Catholic social thought has developed in universities down the ages with the work of St. Thomas Aquinas and the School of Salamanca being especially notable and influential.
 In the nineteenth century, scholarly activity in this area continued to blossom and the first formal social teaching documents of the Catholic Church were published.
 These social encyclicals are now supplemented by resources such as The Compendium of the Social Doctrine of the Church and the youth version, Docat.